eazy5061/Drivers-of-HDB-Resale-Price/README.md

 <img src="Relationship between Resale Price and Storey Range.jpg" alt="Screenshot of dashboard" width="850" height="600">

-* R2 score of 0.9882 indicates that there is a very strong positive linear relationship between resale price and storey range.
+* R squared score of 0.9882 indicates that there is a very strong positive linear relationship between resale price and storey range.
 The P value is 0.0 which means that there is statistically significance correlation between the resale price and storey range.
 * Based on the scatter plot, we can derive that higher floor flats are sold at a higher resale price.

 <br>